rasbt/pattern_classification/resources/data_glossary.md

 Sebastian Raschka
-last updated: 09/25/2014
+last updated: 09/27/2014

-# Terms in data science defined in less than 50 words
+# Terms in data science defined in one paragraph

 <br>